zalando-nakadi/reactive-nakadi/README.md

 Second thing you will notice is the `commitHandler`.
 This is required, so it is important your application is authenticated with AWS.
 You can authenticate using the AWS environment variables, or `~/.aws/credentials`.
 Take a look at the AWS documentation for more examples.

 The third parameter `offset` is optional, but if left empty it will try to read the latest commit from the commit handler.
 If there are no commits available, it will read from the `BEGIN` offset value in Nakadi.
 Alternatively you can set it to `Option(Offset("120"))` or `Option(BeginOffset)`.
-Both of which can be imported from `import de.zalando.react.nakadi.NakadiMessages.{ BeginOffset, Offset }`
+Both of which can be imported from `import org.zalando.react.nakadi.NakadiMessages.{ BeginOffset, Offset }`

 Finally the `partition` value *unfortunately* needs to be hard coded.
 This is later to be removed when Lease Management feature is complete.
 This means that you will need to create multiple instances of a publisher for each partition, until the lease management feature is complete.